Kovářská: History

 The origin of Kovářská is associated with the mining and processing of iron ore.
 Until the 19th century, it was almost the only source of livelihood for the locals.
 In 1599, one of the first blast furnaces in Bohemia was built here.

 With the development of iron production, the village flourished.
-However, it was interrupted by post-White Mountain confiscations, subsequent re-Catholicization, when Protestants went to Saxony rather than renounce their faith, and then the Thirty Years' War, which hit Kovářská severely, especially in 1639–1641.
+However, it was interrupted by post-White Mountain confiscations, subsequent re-Catholicisation, when Protestants went to Saxony rather than renounce their faith, and then the Thirty Years' War, which hit Kovářská severely, especially in 1639–1641.

 Iron processing recovered after the war and then again after the famine in 1772.
 In 1780, Kovářská had almost 2,000 inhabitants.
 However, after the Napoleonic Wars the iron processing was maintained only with difficulty, and after several decades the operation was stopped.
 The town has reoriented itself to other types of industry: production of canned fish, matches, velvet, yarn and thread.
 In 1883, Kovářská became a market town.

 On 11 September 1944, one of the greatest air battles of World War II over the territory of Czechoslovakia, the "Air battle over the Ore Mountains", took place over Kovářská.
-After World War II, the German population was expelled.
+After World War II, the German-speaking population was expelled.